fcambus/spleen/README.md

 ### Mac OS X / macOS

-macOS users should use the provided `.dfont` files.
+macOS users should use the provided `.dfont` file containing all sizes.

 ## Usage